madCode/madCode.github.io/_posts/2020-09-08-hey-HR-just-post-the-salary-bands-online.markdown

 2. The "Steps" tab

 ## Public salary bands
 Anytime I've talked to someone in HR about making salary bands transparent, the concern has been that money is too personal, and employees can't handle receiving that information via a document.

-Once, a friend of mine's employer decided that since CA law requires companies to share salary bands with prospective employees when asked, they should also give current employees that information.
+The rub, of course, is that prospective employees will ask about salary bands all the time.
+In light of this, a friend of mine's employer announced that current employees could ask HR about salary bands.

 Here was the process my friend went through:
 1. Ask HR